ovi-doke/Artify-Photo/README.md

 - **UI/UX in Notebooks:** I explored how to design an interactive and responsive interface using `ipywidgets` within a Colab environment.
 I learned how to manage widget state, prevent user interruption during processing, and deliver a smooth user experience — even without a web frontend.
 Although there is a scope to optimise this code further.

 - **Optimizing for Performance in Visual Pipelines:** Performance bottlenecks taught me how to simplify data (e.g., resizing before KMeans), avoid redundant conversions, and tune clustering/edge-detection parameters.
-I also explored the trade-off between processing time (using kMeans over Mean Shift clusterin) and visual quality.
+I also explored the trade-off between processing time (using kMeans over Mean Shift clustering) and visual quality.

 - **Creative Debugging & Visual Testing:** I developed a visual debugging habit — assessing filters not just by code output, but by their *aesthetic effect*.
 This was especially important for creative filters where traditional accuracy isn't the goal.